wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <ul><a target="_blank" href="https://kubernetes.io/">https://kubernetes.io</a><br />
    (<a target="_blank" href="https://twitter.com/kubernetesio/">Twitter: @kubernetesio</a>)</ul>

-The website, and the Kubernetes code is maintained by the Linux Foundation, which also owns the registered trademark for Kubernetes (the logo of a sailing ship's wheel).
+The website, and the Kubernetes code is maintained by the Linux Foundation, which also owns the registered trademark for the logo of a sailing ship's wheel.

+The word "kubernetes" is the ancient Greek word for people who pilot cargo ships – “helmsman” in English.
+Thus the nautical references and why Kubernetes experts are called “captain” and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.

 <img align="right" alt="kubernetes-logo-125x134-15499.png" src="https://user-images.githubusercontent.com/300046/33524448-ca1d7e30-d7da-11e7-9358-45845910198c.png">
 <a target="_blank" href="https://cloudplatform.googleblog.com/2016/07/from-Google-to-the-world-the-Kubernetes-origin-story.html">This blog</a> and
 <a target="_blank" href="http://softwareengineeringdaily.com/2016/07/20/kubernetes-origins-with-craig-mcluckie/">podcast</a>
 revealed that the predecessor to Kubernetes was called "the Borg" becuase initial developers were fans of the "Star Trek Next Generation" TV series.
 The "Borg" <a target="_blank" href="https://www.merriam-webster.com/dictionary/subsume">subsumes</a> all  civilizations it encounters into its "collective".
 The logo for Kubernetes inside the 6 sided hexagons representing each Google service has 7 sides.
 This is because a beloved character in the TV series, played by the curvacious Jeri Ryan, is a converted Borg called <a target="_blank" href="https://en.wikipedia.org/wiki/Seven_of_Nine">"7 of 9"</a>.

-The word "kubernetes" is a Greek word meaning "captain".
-Thus the nautical theme.

 ## Professional certifications in Kubernetes